abayomipopoola/abayomipopoola/src/content/blog/littles-law-scaling-web-servers/index.md

 From our analysis of the limiting factors, we expect to sustain _L_ in the range of 100K to about 1 million.
 However, the operating system _(OS)_ introduces a key constraint.
 When using the _thread-per-request_ model, each request is processed on a single OS thread from start to finish, meaning our ability to manage concurrent requests is directly limited by the number of threads the OS can handle.

 In the _thread-per-request_ model, threads perform some processing, then block while waiting for a microservice or other downstream services to respond, and repeat this process.
-They're not constantly active, not fully utilizing the CPU, but they aren't entirely idle either.
+They're not constantly active, not fully utilising the CPU, but they aren't entirely idle either.
 The OS typically schedules each thread multiple times for a single request.
 During these idle times, the OS temporarily stops the waiting thread and switches to another task, then reschedules it once a response is received.
-Given this behavior, most OS typically supports between 2K and 20K concurrent threads.
+Given this behaviour, most OS typically supports between 2K and 20K concurrent threads.
 Going beyond this limit introduces latency, causing _W_ to rise and _λ_ to fall.
 To prevent system strain from excessive thread creation, there's often a cap on the number of threads that can be spawned, usually set between 500 and 20K, but rarely more than that.

 Because _L_ is the minimum of all these limits, the OS scheduler suddenly dropped our capacity, _L_, from the high 100Ks to ­low millions, to well under 20,000.

 If we use the _thread-per-request_ model on a "good-­enough" hardware, _L_ is largely determined by the OS's thread capacity without adding latency.
 While purchasing additional servers is an option, it's a costly one with potential hidden cost.
-Hesitation increases when we realize that software is the problem, and our existing servers remain underutilized.
+Hesitation increases when we realise that software is the problem, and our existing servers remain underutilised.

 #### Processing Latency (W)